 The traverse of the Kranzberg (3666m).
 This peak overlooks the Konkordiaplatz and is an excellent peak to take in on the way to the hut.
 Our descent to the Grosser Aletschfirn is spectacular and leads on to the Hollandia hut (3240m).

 This day is a great finish to the trip.
 We climb the Abeni Flue (3962m, 4 hours).
 Although not technical or steep it does give wonderful glacier skiing and, from the summit, brilliant views of the surrounding Swiss Valais.
 Descending back to the Hollandia hut and the Lotschenlucke gives access to the classic alpine ski runinto the Lotschental.
 We return to Interlaken by train.

 Depart after breakfast.

-We exclude the cost for transfers and uplift because use of these will depend on weather and snow conditions.
+We exclude the cost of transfers and uplift because the use of these will depend on weather and snow conditions.
 Based on previous tours the cost of transfers/uplift for this tour will be about CHF200.

 BOOK WITH CONFIDENCE

 £2.50 per person of the cost of any air package is paid to the Civil Aviation Authority to provide ATOL Protection to you.
 This means the money paid for these arrangements is fully protected.
 Our ATOL number is ATOL 2911.
 For more information see our booking terms and conditions.

 ABTOT provides protection for your booking as set out in Holiday Information.